 Ben Burns

-Hello!
-I am a first-year PhD student in Georgia Tech CSE advised by Peng Chen.
+I am a second-year CSE PhD student at Georgia Tech advised by Peng Chen.
+My research interests are in generative modeling and uncertainty quantification.
 I am supported by the NSF Graduate Research Fellowship.
-My research interests are in the mathematics of generative modeling and uncertainty quantification.

-Before Georgia Tech, I was an undergraduate at UMass Amherst studying math and CS.
+Before moving to the North Avenue Trade School, I was an undergraduate at UMass Amherst studying math and CS.
 I am honored to have been advised by Markos Katsoulakis and Benjamin Zhang.
 My senior thesis studied partial differential equation perspectives on score-based diffusion models (SBDMs).

-During my time at a UMass, I was an Undergraduate Course Assistant (UCA) for Formal Language Theory, a Head UCA for both Algorithms and Foundations of Programming, and a UCA program coordinator.
+I am passionate about teaching.
+During my time at a UMass, I was heavily involved with the Undergraduate Course Assistant (UCA) program, serving as a Head UCA and as a UCA program coordinator.
 I am proud to have been recognized with one of the inaugural Lifetime UCA awards.

 news